teamfact/hcp-iot-api-node/README.md

 .catch(function(error) { console.log(error.message) });
 ```

-If now `deviceId` and `deviceToken` have been included in the constructor, they can be passed to the `sendData` method as the second and third parameter:
+If the `deviceId` and `deviceToken` have not been included in the constructor, they can be passed to the `sendData` method as the second and third parameter:

 ```js
 var mms = new API.MessageManagementService({ "account": "<username>" });